AbigailLoe/AbigailLoe.github.io/research/index.md

 ## Research Interests

-[Add information about your research areas and interests here]
+I work in survival analysis, which models time-to event, whether or not death and medical statistics are involved.
+Most methods are nonparametric and semiparametric in nature.

-## Current Projects
+% ## Current Projects

-[Describe your current research projects]

 ## Publications

-[You can add your publications here, or link to Google Scholar, etc.]

-## Collaborators

-[Information about collaborators and research groups]
+For a list of my work, please see my google scholar.

 <hr/>

 ## Research Questions

 If you have questions about my research or are interested in collaboration, please feel free to reach out at aloe [at] macalester [dot] edu.
+Macalester students, feel free to drop by during my office hours to chat if you are interested in hearing more about my work.